napit-apps/green-agile-guide/docs/green-agile-guide.md

 # Green Agile Guide — Preview (v0.8)

+{: .warning }
+> This website documents the features of the current version of the `Green Agile Guide`.
+It is still under construction.
+The content may be incomplete or misleading.

 {: .important }
 > This guide has no affiliation with the official Scrum Guides, their authors, or Scrum.org.
 It builds on established agile concepts but was developed independently and extended with sustainability aspects.